DesktopECHO/ika/e2etests/README.md

-# e2e Tests
+# End-to-End Tests

-## Orchestration tests
+## Orchestration Tests

-The orchestration e2e tests require an environment with the `host orchestrator` service and `cvd` installed.
+The orchestration end-to-end tests require an environment with the `host orchestrator` service and `cvd` installed.

 Run the test command from the `e2etests` directory.